-With more business being performed online and across social channels, the likelihood of our personal information falling into the hands of a cybercriminal only increases.
-Recent reports found that phishing scams alone increased 65 percent last year and 76 percent of businesses reported being a victim of a phishing scam last year.
+With more business being performed online and across social channels, the likelihood of your personal information falling into the hands of cyber criminals, unfortunately, also increases.

 Likely, because of the strategy behind the scam itself.
 Instead of identifying a flaw in an organizational firewall, phishing scammers directly target individual users by posing as known, credible entities.
 But these scammers are no longer just targeting traditional institutions of business.
 Today, they’ve moved on from emailing under the guise of a bankrupt Nigerian Prince and have evolved with the times, turning their attention to social media.

 So, how do you protect yourself from hackers as you post photos, scroll through social feeds or download updates to your favorite social app?
 Your best option is to remain cognizant and aware of the popular phishing tactics.
 Here’s a look at three of the most common types of phishing scams.

 Impersonating Popular Social Platforms

 Last year thousands of Snapchat users were sent links from a website disguised as Snapchat itself.
 Once the unsuspecting users logged into the website – via the phishing link – their usernames and passwords were published on the fraudulent site.
 That one decision exposed countless personal accounts, allowing cyber criminals to capitalize on the personal information now available.

 What can you do?
 Ensure the emails you receive come from verified addresses.
 Consider Facebook for example.
 The social media giant uses the domain facebookmail.com for all security correspondence.
 Phishing scammers know that and have tricked users by using a slightly different domain – facebooksecuritymail.com.